| Endymion MailMan Installation

 point then you always have the option of just paying

-If you weren't one of the lucky ones who managed to
+us a small fee to do your installation.
+Specific Distribution Installation Instructions If you weren't one of the lucky ones who managed to

 get MailMan working by simply copying it into a directory on the